google/digitalbuildings/tools/abel/README.md

 [-d </path/to/desired/output/directory>]
 ```

-2. Select option 1, modify a spreadsheet/building config for an existing building, by entering a “1” into the command prompt.
+2. Select ```option 1```, modify a spreadsheet/building config for an existing building, by entering a “1” into the command prompt.
 This indicates that you are working with an already onboarded building.

-3. Select option 2, create building config from an updated spreadsheet, by entering a “2” into the command prompt.
+3. Select ```option 2```, create building config from an updated spreadsheet, by entering a “2” into the command prompt.
 This indicates that you have already created and edited an ABEL spreadsheet and would like to convert it to a building configuration file.
 Selecting this option will initialize validation and generate a building configuration YAML file.

 ### Initializing a New Building